petasis/tkdnd/README.md

 ## Installation
 ### Requirements
-  * An installation Tcl/Tk, with version >= 8.3.3.
+  * An installation of Tcl/Tk, with version >= 8.4.
 The Tcl/Tk installation must contain the files tclConfig.sh, tkConfig.sh and the development libraries, under Unix/Linux/OSX/Windows, if you want to use configure/make.
 The files tclConfig.sh, and tkConfig.sh are not required if you want to use [CMake](https://cmake.org/).
   * [CMake](https://cmake.org/), version >= 3.2.
   * A working C/C++ compiler.
   * tclsh/wish must be in the PATH environmental variable.
 Typing `tclsh` in a command prompt/terminal, must run the executable from the Tcl/Tk installation TkDND will be built against.